World's oldest man dies at 112

-The Spanish Saturnino de la Fuente Garcia, certified by Guinness World Records as the oldest man in the world, died last Tuesday (18) at the age of 112.
+NEW YORK, JAN 19 (ANSA) – Spaniard Saturnino de la Fuente García, certified by Guinness World Records as the oldest man in the world, died last Tuesday (18) at the age of 112.

 Known as “El Pepino”, De la Fuente was born on February 11, 1909 and died at his home in the city of León, in northwestern Spain.